 Sometimes the question arises: How do I actually prepare myself properly for an emergency?
 You read books, watch videos, stock up on supplies - and yet the feeling often remains: Can I really use this when it counts?
 Exactly ...

-When people think of crisis preparedness, many people immediately think of self-sufficient houses with large gardens.
-A well in the courtyard, solar panels on the roof, a storage cellar that looks more like a bunker.
-But what if - like ...
+When people think about emergency preparedness, many immediately picture self-sufficient homes with large gardens.
+A well in the yard, solar panels on the roof, a pantry that resembles a bunker.
+But what if you – like the…